olefriis/simplepvr/README.md

 XBMC Plug-In
 ============
 There's a very simple XBMC plug-in, which resides in the `plugins/xbmc` folder.
-Copy the `plugins.video.simplepvr` folder and its contents to the `Contents/Resources/XBMC/addons` folder in your XBMC installation.
-Alternatively, ZIP the plugin from the command-line (Mac users: Don't use Finder to compress the folder, as XBMC won't accept the resulting file!) like this, and install it through XBMC's settings page:

-        cd plugins/xbmc
-        zip -r plugin.video.simplepvr.zip plugin.video.simplepvr
+Generate a ZIP file containing the plug-in and install it through XBMC's settings page:

+        rake xbmc:package

 After installing the plug-in, remember to look through the plug-in's settings page in XBMC.
 Here, you set up the server URL and username / password, in case you have secured your server as